jdevoo/admin-on-rest-demo-java-rest/README.md

-# Admin-on-rest Demo
+# Admin-on-rest Demo + Java REST Backend

 This is a demo of the [admin-on-rest](https://github.com/marmelab/admin-on-rest) library for React.js.
 It creates a working administration for a fake poster shop named Posters Galore.
 You can test it online at http://marmelab.com/admin-on-rest-demo.

 [![admin-on-rest-demo](https://marmelab.com/admin-on-rest/img/admin-on-rest-demo-still.png)](https://vimeo.com/205118063)

-Admin-on-rest usually requires a REST server to provide data.
-In this demo however, the REST server is simulated by the browser (using [FakeRest](https://github.com/marmelab/FakeRest)).
-You can see the source data in [public/data.js](https://github.com/marmelab/admin-on-rest-demo/tree/master/public/data.js).
+Admin-on-rest requires a REST server which is provided in this bundle in the /backend folder

 To explore the source code, start with [src/index.js](https://github.com/marmelab/admin-on-rest-demo/blob/master/src/index.js).

 **Note**: This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-## Available Scripts
+## Front-End

-In the project directory, you can run:
+In the project directory /src, you can run:

 ### `npm start`